rizinorg/rizin/CONTRIBUTING.md

 Following the widespread availability of large language models and generative AI, Rizin Organization has received a growing number of changes generated partially or entirely using such tools.
-Many of these contains changes which are completely unusable in our codebase.
-While AI tools can help draft changes, they must not replace human understanding and proper code changes.
+Many of these are completely unusable in our codebase.
+While AI tools can help to draft changes, they must not replace human understanding and proper code modifications.

 If you use AI tools to help prepare a code change, you must:

 - **Disclose** which AI tools were used and specify what they were used for.
-- **Verify** that the code changes actually compiles, works and is not copyrighted by somebody else.
+- **Verify** that the code compiles, works and is not copyrighted by somebody else.
 - **Avoid** fabricated code, placeholder text, or references to non-existent code.

 Changes that appear to be unverified AI output will be closed without response.